parker-group/SMRU_homebirth/README.md

 3. Fits a mixed-effects logistic regression model with a random intercept for clinic (`OR_site`)
 4. Calculates clustering statistics (variance, MOR, ICC)
 5. Generates the main results table (descriptive statistics, UOR, AOR)
-6. Produces predicted probability curves for home birth by number of ANC visits
+6. Produces predicted probability curves for home birth by number of ANC visits (Figure 1)
-7. Saves Figure 1b to the `output/figures/` directory
+7. Saves Figure 1 to the `output/figures/` directory

 Running the script will automatically create output folders if they do not exist.